We believe that quality and beauty in wine come from the vineyard. We’re hoping to find the voice of the land, not the mark of the winemaker.

 Upper Blaauwklippen - in the mountains of Stellenbosch

-If you were to try your best to dream up the most beautiful wine farm in the Cape, no holes barred, you’d still fall sort of the breath-taking reality of Waterkloof farm in the Upper Blaauwkilppen Valley.
+If you were to try your best to dream up the most beautiful wine farm in the Cape, no holds barred, you’d still fall sort of the breathtaking reality of Waterkloof farm in the Upper Blaauwkilppen Valley.
 Hundreds of mature trees, some centuries old, are dwarfed by blue tinted mountains so high and so impossibly close they might just fall on you.
 The kloof itself stretches back deep into the wilderness, its permanent stream babbling along through the property, bringing life to the remarkable gardens.
 I have seen grown men cry on Waterkloof, but mostly they just stand there and say: “bliksem…”.

-As if the beauty wasn’t enough, just add a few hectares of dry farmed bushvine Chenin and voila: paradise.
+As if the beauty wasn’t enough, just add a few hectares of dry farmed bushvine Chenin and voilà: paradise.
 The soils are deep red brown with plenty of gravel.
 The wines grown here show huge promise, tending to natural power and richness, showing flavours of stone fruit and flowers.
 We hope to be able to make a single origin wine from these parcels in the future once we better understand the place.
 Until then the wines make a stellar contribution to Cartology.

 Back to map

 Tygerberg - on the northern hills of Cape Town

 When prospecting, every now and then you strike gold.
 Contermanskloof farm is tucked away in the heart of the Tygerberg (Durbanville) hills.
 It’s been in existence since 1706, and in the Starke family since the early 1900s.
 I’d never have thought that such a special place might be hidden so close to the city.